Gh053d413x/Admin_Terminal/README.md

 ## ℹ️ INFO ℹ️

-The listed libraries below are required to run the terminal.
+The listed libraries below are required to run the terminal if using a python file.

     `os`
     `random`